bemble/shortpaste/README.md

 > A lightweight personnal URL shortener, pastebin and file uploader.

-Short{Paste} is open-source software written in Go and React.
+ShortPaste is open-source software written in Go and React.
 It is a minimalistic shortener that combines three things that need shortening: links, files, and text.
 It is a self-hosted alternative to many popular services like bitly, paste bin and using dropbox to send a file to someone quickly.

 The Go backend handles saving files, links, and text in DB and filesystem as needed, while the React UI provides a pretty view for you to add and review content.
 Added bonus, it tracks hit counts too!